liberland/translations/README.md

 [![liberland](http://liberland.org/addons/image/Liberland_znak_small.png)](https://github.com/liberland/liberland)

 # Liberland Translation Project
 This is the source repository for translations of Liberland documents.
-All documents, including translated versions can be downloaded in several different formats including PDF, ePub and Mobi from [liberland/doc](https://github.com/liberland/doc) repository.
+All documents, including translated versions can be downloaded in several different formats including PDF, ePub and Mobi from [liberland/docs](https://github.com/liberland/docs) repository (in future).

 > **The English version shall always prevail in case of any discrepancy or inconsistency between English version and any translation.**